-Last update:January 2022Updated by:Tony BakerPolicy Owner:Tony BakerTo be reviewed by:12 months from the above date
+Last update: January 2023 Updated by: Tony Baker Policy Owner: Tony Baker

 13. Equal Opportunities Policy and Discrimination

 Discrimination

 The Company is an equal opportunities employer and is committed to opposing all forms of discrimination, victimization or harassment in the workplace.
 We will not tolerate discrimination, victimization or harassment based upon age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation (Protected Characteristics).